 Strain

-Use a colander to drain it and leave behind the solids.
+Use a colander to drain cider into a bowl and discard solids.
 Apple cider is a bit cloudy, but you can strain it twice with cheesecloth to get it as clear as possible.

 How to store apple cider